alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

 ## Background Material

-This guide can be read as-is and is designed to provide quick, actionable recommendations.
+This guide can be read as-is and is designed to provide quick, actionable recommendations and best practices.

 If you want to dig deeper, take a spin through [Zen and the Art of System Monitoring](zen-and-the-art-of-system-monitoring.md).
 It will give you a systematic framework for thinking about system monitoring.